-Nava Mau is an filmmaker, writer, and actress from Mexico City and San Antonio, Texas.
+Nava Mau is a filmmaker, writer, and actress from Mexico City and San Antonio, Texas.
 Nava wrote, produced, directed, and stars in Waking Hour, a short film about a young trans woman balancing her safety with her desire for intimacy.
 It is currently screening online and in festivals around the world.
 She was selected as the G&E Fellow on the set of the upcoming documentary Disclosure: Trans Lives on Screen, and she also produced the short films Lovebites and Sam’s Town and Lovebites now streaming on the Issa Rae Presents channel.
 For 8 years, Nava worked in the fields of healing justice and culture change with community-based service providers, student organizations, and survivors of violence.
 Her long-term vision is to illuminate the stories of marginalized people in order to transform their access to resources.
 Nava was recently cast as a series regular in the HBO Max series Generation.

 Visit navamau.com for more.

 Chloe Webster has written, produced, edited, and directed several short films using both 16mm and digital formats.
 She graduated from Pomona College with a double major in Media Studies and French.
 She then worked in the independent film financing and sales department of a leading talent agency in Los Angeles, where she collaborated with independent producers, financiers, and distribution companies.
 Currently, Chloe works in development at an Oscar-nominated director’s production company with an exclusive deal at Fox Studios.

 Director of Photography

 Aja Pop is a 1st generation American cinematographer in the Bay Area.
 Through her career she’s worked behind the camera for companies like Pixar and talent including Harmony Santana, D’Lo, Cheryl Dunye, and Paul Thomas from Good Charlotte.